 - Score tracking

 You’ll also get access to Experian Boost, which can help you boost your credit score instantly.
 Experian Boost enables you to raise your credit score by adding on-time utility and rent payments to your credit report.

 Other services available with the premium account include Experian credit file lock and unlock, dark web surveillance, lost wallet assistance, and more.

 Here are some questions if you’re trying to decide on a credit score app.

 If your primary goal is to monitor your credit score and report each month, free services such as CreditWorks and Credit Karma are the way to go.
 Many of the added features that come with the paid app either aren’t very useful or not worth the money.

 What is my budget?

-If you think you’ll benefit from one of the additional services, such as identity theft protection or Cleo’s credit building service, you may decide it’s worth paying the monthly fee to get a specific feature.
+Suppose you think you’ll benefit from one of the additional services, such as identity theft protection or Cleo’s credit building service.
+In that case, you may decide it’s worth paying the monthly fee to get a specific feature.